-Checklist: How to optimize the checkout experience
+Checklist: How to optimise the checkout experience

-- Error messaging: Highlight payment information errors in real time, such as invalid card numbers, expired dates, or incorrect personal information. - Save payment information: Allow customers to store payment information so they can make future purchases with one click. - ☐ Upsell and cross-sell: Surface personalized and related product recommendations to unlock additional revenue and increase your average order value. - Follow up: Send an email to customers who abandoned carts, on either the same or following day. - Security visuals: Display trusted security logos and credentials to reinforce that the page is secure.
+- Error messaging: Highlight payment information errors in real time, such as invalid card numbers, expired dates, or incorrect personal information. - Save payment information: Allow customers to store payment information so they can make future purchases with one click. - ☐ Upsell and cross-sell: Surface personalised and related product recommendations to increase average order value. - Follow up: Send an email to customers who abandoned carts, on either the same or following day. - Security visuals: Display trusted security logos and credentials to reinforce that the page is secure.